Jackson College for Women: Courses and faculty

 In the 1950s, the most popular majors at Jackson were English, biology, history, sociology, and government (referring to political science).
-By 1968, the frequency of majors in different overall areas was comprised of social studies at 41 percent, humanities at 32 percent, sciences at 20 percent, and the arts at 7 percent.
+By 1968, the distribution of majors was social studies 41 percent, humanities 32 percent, sciences 20 percent, and the arts 7 percent.

 Preparation for education was a popular choice and the curriculum featured practice teaching as a choice.

-In Tufts histories and class notes, Jackson College students have a initial 'J' before their graduation year, such as 'J49', as compared to 'A' for Liberal Arts, 'E' for Engineering, and so forth.
+In Tufts histories and class notes, Jackson College students have an initial 'J' before their graduation year, such as 'J49', as compared to 'A' for Liberal Arts, 'E' for Engineering, and so forth.

 Students of the college were sometimes referred to as Jaxonites.